16th Regiment, Royal Australian Artillery: History

 Four years later, in 1991, the regiment deployed detachments aboard HMAS Success and Westralia as part of Australia's contribution to the Persian Gulf War.
 After the September 11 attacks, A Troop, 111th Air Defence Battery was deployed at short notice to embark on HMAS Kanimbla to provide air and surface defence of her operations in the Persian Gulf.
 In May 2003, the regiment again deployed a detachment in support of the Royal Australian Navy when a detachment was sent on board Kanimbla during the invasion of Iraq.
-In 2005, the 110th Air Defence Battery replaced Rapier with the RBS-70.
+In 2005, the 110th Air Defence Battery replaced Rapier with the RBS 70.

 The regiment committed air defence batteries to serve as infantry on Operation Astute on two occasions.
 In 2006, the regiment deployed the 111th Air Defence Battery to Timor Leste as Golf Company of the ANZAC Battle Group returning to Australia in mid 2007.
 Again in October 2008, the 110th Air Defence Battery was deployed as Golf Company, Timor Leste Battle Group Five, led by the 5th Battalion, Royal Australian Regiment returning to Australia in June 2009.
 On 9 December 2011, the 16th Air Defence Regiment was amalgamated with the 1st Ground Liaison Group to form the 16th Air Land Regiment.

 On 1 March 2010, the 16th Air Defence Regiment became part of the re-raised 6th Brigade.
 Later in December 2010 the unit deployed a contingent on Operation Slipper in Afghanistan, to man a Counter Rocket, Artillery, and Mortar system at the Multi National Base, Tarin Kot, once Australian forces assumed this responsibility from the Dutch.
 In 2012, GIRAFFE radars were also deployed.
 The majority of Australian forces withdrew from the Multi National Base Tarin Kot in December 2013.
 In July 2016, it was announced that C-RAM would be deployed to support Task Group Taji in Iraq.
 In July 2018, the regiment participated in Exercise Pitch Black alongside Royal Australian Air Force assets and personnel.

 The regiment has regularly provided personnel to Operation Mazurka, where they are deployed in a peacekeeping role with the Multinational Force and Observers monitoring the border between Israel and Egypt in the Sinai.
 Under project Land 19 Phase 7B, the regiment will receive the National Advanced Surface to Air Missile System, which is scheduled for introduction in 2022–2023.

 On 2 June 2019, the 16th Air Land Regiment was renamed the 16th Regiment, Royal Australian Artillery.
+It was transferred to the new 10th Brigade in December 2024.

+Full operational capability for the NASAMS system is scheduled for 2026.